 I have reviewed all oral and written evidence before me that met the requirements of the Dispute Resolution Rules of Procedure (Rules); however, I refer to only the relevant evidence regarding the facts and issues in this decision.

 Issue(s) to be Decided

-Is the landlord entitled to an order of possession for the rental unit due to unpaid rent, a monetary order, and to recover the filing fee?
+Is the landlord entitled to an order of possession for the rental unit due to unpaid rent and a monetary order for unpaid rent?